All Episodes

 And all liberals do.

-Uh, we have so many people suffering and so forth.
+We have so many people suffering and so forth.

-Uh and the inefficiency of what government does with people's money.
+And the inefficiency of what government does with people's money.

 We've lost too much tax revenue with the tax cuts for the rich.

-BS, we got more revenue pouring into Washington than they ever dreamed.
+B.S.
+We got more revenue pouring into Washington than they ever dreamed.

-Capital gains at 15%, tax cuts has caused an economic boom.
+Tax cuts has caused an economic boom.

 It is all about control.

-It's a hideous thing to do it.
+It's a hideous thing.

 It's a good suggestion.